Weak miners pressure FTSE, Tesco drops before update

 Signs of weakness in the euro zone economy took their toll on investor sentiment.
 Spain’s manufacturing sector contracted for the first time since July, underscoring the fragility of the recovery in the euro zone, Britain’s top trading partner.

-While the British economy is improving - with job growth pushing a closely watched manufacturing survey to a near-three-year high in November - consumer demand remains fragile, forcing retailers into stiff price competition.
+While the British economy is improving - with job growth pushing UK manufacturing to a near three-year high in November, data showed on Monday - consumer demand remains fragile, forcing retailers into stiff price competition.

-Tesco fell 2 percent after HSBC downgraded it to “underweight”, saying the company needs to lower margins, and Goldman Sachs lowered its estimate for third-quarter earnings.
+Tesco fell 2.1 percent to 340.60 pence after HSBC downgraded it to “underweight” saying the company needs to lower margins, while Goldman Sachs lowered its third quarter earnings estimates for the firm.

-Department store chain Debenhams shed 3.9 percent as Barclays cut it to “underweight”, blaming margin-dilutive online sales, while Halfords was hit by a JPMorgan downgrade to “neutral”, which cited valuation grounds.
-The bicycles-to-car-parts group shed 4 percent.
+On the second tier, department store retailer Debenhams shed 3.9 percent as Barclays cut it to “underweight” blaming margin dilutive online sales, while bicycles-to-car-parts group Halfords was weighed by a JPMorgan downgrade to “neutral”, with the investment bank citing valuation grounds.
+It shed 4.2 percent.